What is Chinese medicine?

 Chinese Herbal Medicine

-A registered herbalist is able to prescribe Chinese herbal medicine that specifically match and treat an individual and any individual health condition.
+A registered herbalist is able to prescribe Chinese herbal medicine that specifically match and manage an individual and any individual health condition.
 As a condition changes and improves in time, the herbal formula may be adapted and modified accordingly, until such time that the desired outcome is achieved.
+The Chinese herbalist may also using cupping and moxibustion as part of the management plan.

 Find a Chinese medicine practitioner: